 What is SCP in Linux?

-scp stands for secure copy, it is command-line utility that allows users to copy files and directories securely between two and more systems.
+SCP stands for secure copy, it is a command-line utility that allows users to copy files and directories securely between two and more systems.

 By using SCP command, You can copy a file or directory:

 - From a remote machine to your local machine

 - From a local machine to a remote machine.

 - Between two remote systems from your local computer.

 When you transfer data from one system to another system by using ssh it’s transferred over the secure channel.
 Hackers can’t sniff data when transferring over the secure channel.
 You can send anything sensitive through SCP.